jlacko/jlacko/README.md

 📦 [czechrates](https://github.com/jla-data/czechrates) for accessing the Czech National Bank historical interest and FX rates

-Course materials:
+Courses that I teach:

-🎓 [4EK418](https://github.com/jlacko/4EK418) Maps, geodata and spatial econometrics in R at VŠE; in Czech only
+🎓 [4EK418](https://github.com/jlacko/4EK418) Maps, geodata and spatial econometrics in R at [VŠE](https://www.vse.cz/english/); for practical reasons in Czech only